No-Knead Caprese Pizza (1 bowl recipe!)

 RECIPE NOTES

 I’ve grown up eating Italian pizza, the real one.
-This is my take on the easiest pizza recipe EVER and makes a flavorsome Italian pizza from scratch in record time.
+This is my take on the easiest pizza recipe EVER, and it makes a flavorsome Italian pizza from scratch in record time.

 A quick and fuss-free recipe perfect for impromptu pizza parties or pizza cravings!